 - The first thing to do is clean your glass, you will not need to prime the glass to get this effect.

 - Then, get your empty spray bottle and add a 50/50 mixture of water and Vinegar.

 - Mist your glass lightly with the water and vinegar mix. ( I sprayed the outside of the glass but the tutorials I watched people sprayed the inside.
 As it was my first attempt I went for the easy option and prayed the outside of the glass).

 - Then apply one coat of mirror spray paint.

 - Using a tissue dab the water spots on the glass, be careful not to rub the paint and use light dabbing strokes.

 Repeat Steps 3,4,5 for two more times to get your desired effect.
 You can have a look at my Youtube video also to see how I did it.
 Once you are happy with your piece let it fully dry and cure.
 Then you can add some pretty flowers to your new vases.

 I picked up normal drinking glasses from Dunnes Stores for my DIY, they were only €2-€3.
 You can use some old glasses in your home or even give an old vase a new lease of life.
 These are really popular for weddings and I have seen people using these in their table settings.

 I picked up some pink roses and Gypsohelea from my local Supermarket.
-I love the contrast of the pink and silver.
+I love the contrast between pink and silver.
 Get creative and add your fave flowers to your new vases.

-Let me know if you give this DIY a try.
+Let me know if you make some DIY mercury effect glass.
 Don’t forget to tag me in your Instagram pics so I can have a peep at your DIY’s and get inspired.
-I tried to explain the how to process as best I could but do have a look at my Youtube video to get a better idea.
+I tried to explain the how-to process as best I could but do have a look at my Youtube video to get a better idea.